the-turing-way/the-turing-way/open_science.md

 ### How to run your own open source project

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is but your code online somewhere that is likely to last a long time.
 A popular place to do this GitHub (see the chapter on version control).

-You MUST include a license file stating that anyone has permission to use, copy and modify your work.
+You must include a license file stating that anyone has permission to use, copy and modify your work.
 Without this no one can legaly use your work and so it isn't open source.
 [This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.
+There are also a few other files you should include:

+#### Readme

-You SHOULD include a readme file where you include useful information about what the project is, how to use it and how to contribute to it.
-Switching between projects in your work is common, let alone that you might need to poke at your own previous projects from time to time.
-This information will also assist you collaborators, and your future employer might want to check your existing GitHub projects.
+You should include a readme file where you include useful information about what the project is, how to use it and how to contribute to it.
 Here's a list of the main things a readme should include:

 - The project name and what it is.
 This will greatly help someone that comes across it to get an idea of the project.
 Include a few key points that describe the main features of the project and what are the main features you're implementing.
 This helps to quickly compare other projects with yours and to give an idea that why the project exists in the first place.